 Within a year of working as an accountant for the company, my boss put me in charge of the entire department.
 I was stunned, elated, and anxious.
 I wasn’t even 30 yet and my salary was triple what my parents had earned when they worked at an auto manufacturing plant years ago.

 My social drinking increased significantly once I became a supervisor.
 In addition to the Saturday night parties, I now met with associates every night at one of several local nightclubs to discuss business, office gossip, and… drink.

 My job was more stressful and demanding than I had ever imagined.
-I began having performance-related anxiety attacks about whether I was really living up to my boss’ expectations.
+I began having performance-related anxiety attacks about whether I was living up to my boss’s expectations.
 Was I devoting enough time to the company?
 Did the accounting department employees think I was a good supervisor?
 What if I got demoted because I made a mistake?
 These sorts of anxious questions would race through my head and make me feel panicky.

 But when I drank, these self-doubts and anxieties vanished.
 I could take a deep breath and relax.
 My normally racing thoughts slowed down and I no longer felt the crushing worries that plagued me over my insecurities.
 At this point in my life, I did not consider myself an alcoholic.
 I justified my drinking as simply an aspect of my job.
-Even when I started drinking heavily alone at home, it never occurred to me I was an alcoholic.
+Even when I started drinking heavily alone at home, it never occurred to me that I was an alcoholic.
 I was just a “social drinker.”